 Bene scripsisti de Me, Thoma.
 (Our Lord’s words to St. Thomas Aquinas after the latter had written a treatise on the Eucharist) Thou hast written well concerning Me, Thomas.

 Caro cardo salutis.
-The flesh (of Christ) is the hinge of salvation.
+(Tertullian) The flesh (of Christ) is the hinge of salvation.